e4drcf/ewizardjs-docs/docs/documentation/email-development/blocks.md

   }
 </style>

 Block element stands for the ready to use piece of email template (**ET**) markup with predefined content and design.
 User can add block to **ET** and edit it in eWizard editor.
-The concept of blocks intends that user can quickly construct Email from the set of predefined elements with determined layout, and edit them using visual editor without having the issues with `<table>` markup and styling.
+The concept of blocks intends that user can quickly construct email from the set of predefined elements with determined layout and edit them using visual editor without having the issues with `<table>` markup and styling.

 For now, all the blocks of **ET** are defined and stored in **ET** source files as vue components.